pantheon-systems/documentation/source/content/wordpress-cache-plugin.md

 Pantheon maintains an [optimized version of WordPress](https://github.com/pantheon-systems/WordPress) that includes a plugin to control cache expiration.
 By default, pages will expire from the Varnish Edge Cache after 10 minutes (600 seconds).
 The plugin sets a default HTTP header: `Cache-Control: public, max-age=600`

 You can clear the site cache using the Clear Cache button.
-If you want to automatically clear cached pages when content is updated, check out the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache).
+If you want to automatically clear cached pages when content is updated, refer to the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache).

 To increase the chances that a visitor will request a cached page, you can increase the default time to live value, which will reduce page load times.